tanben/launchdarkly-context-playground/README.md

 # LaunchDarkly Context Playground
-Design and validate LaunchDarkly contexts for targeting and rollout strategy using this sample React.js app.
+The LaunchDarkly Context Playground is a tool that allows developers to easily design and validate target audiences and rollout strategies.

 ### Features:
-#### `NOTE`  Only available to feature flags enabled for client side use  like web or mobile SDK.
+NOTE Only available to feature flags enabled for client-side use like web or mobile SDK.
-* Test flag evaluation : targeting rules and percentage rollout with this app.
+* Evaluate flag rules and rollout strategy
-* Identify and generate a report of contexts that will be included/excluded based on target rule or percentage rollout.
+* Generate a report of contexts and evaluated result
-* Uses client-side SDK (React SDK) to make it easy to troubleshoot.

 #### `Important`
-Use a lower environments in your Launchardkly project when testing with sample/test data to avoid mixing with your live data.
+It is recommended to use separate environments in your Launchardkly project for testing purposes with test data.
+This ensures that the test data does not get mixed up with your live production data.

 ## Requirements
 * [LaunchDarkly account](https://launchdarkly.com/start-trial/)